mahlenmorris/VCVRack/README.md

 #### IN Input
 Selects the horizontal position of the point on the line to be selected.
 Shown on the display as a short line at the bottom of the display.
+#### TRIG Output
+Outputs a short trigger each time the IN value moves to a new "section" of the graph (i.e., changes which two points it is between).
+This trigger could be used to start the envelope for a note set by OUT, making it simpler to use Drifter to play drifting melodies.
+The TRIG signal by itself can be used to make shifting tempos that drift around, yet always play the same number of times per sweep of IN.
 #### OUT Output
 The vertical position of the line at the position determined by IN.